ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 ## 0. Why Nix

 I heard about the Nix package manager several years ago.
-It uses the Nix language to describe system configuration, and the Linux distribution build on top of it can roll back to any historical state at any time.
+It uses the Nix language to describe system configuration, and the Linux distribution built on top of it can roll back to any historical state at any time.
 Although it sounds impressive, it requires learning a new language and writing code to install packages, I thought it was too troublesome and didn't study it at the time.

 But recently I encountered two troublesome things when migrating the system, which made me decide to try Nix.

-The fist problem was installing EndeavourOS (a derivative distribution of Arch Linux) on a newly assembled PC.
+The first problem was installing EndeavourOS (a derivative distribution of Arch Linux) on a newly assembled PC.
 Because My old PC also uses EndeavourOS, I directly `rsync` the old PC's Home directory to the new PC to save time after installation.
 However, this synchronization caused a problem.
 All functions worked normally, but video playback always stuck.
 Firefox, Chrome, and MPV would all get stuck.
 I searched various resources online but could not solve the problem until I realized it might be caused by the Home directory synchronization.
-After clearing the Home directory, the problem was solved immediately...
-Later, I spent a long time recovering things from the old PC one by one.
+After clearing the Home directory, the problem was solved immediately… Later, I spent a long time recovering things from the old PC one by one.

 The second problem is that I recently wanted to try Wayland, so I changed the desktop from i3wm to sway.

 However, because there was little difference between the two and many inconveniences (hidpi, Sway configuration tuning, etc.), I decided to switch back to i3wm.
-After switching back, GUI programs such as Firefox and Thunar would always get stuck for about a minute after the system started...
+After switching back, GUI programs such as Firefox and Thunar would always get stuck for about a minute after the system started…

 I was too tired to deal with the second problem, after thinking about it carefully, I realized that the root cause was that the system did not have any version control and rollback mechanism, which caused the system to be unable to be restored when problems occurred.
 And another problem, when installing a new system, I had to manually export the package list from the old machine and then install them on the new machine.
 So I decided to switch to NixOS.

-The first step I took was to create a NixOS virtual machine in my Homelab, and debug step by step in this virtual machine to migrate my old PC's EndeavourOS i3 configuration to NixOS + Flakes and restore the entire desktop environment.
+The first step I took was to create a NixOS virtual machine in my homelab, and debug step by step in this virtual machine to migrate my old PC's EndeavourOS i3 configuration to NixOS + Flakes and restore the entire desktop environment.

 Once I had it working on the virtual machine, the rest was easy.
-I simply backed up my Home directory and software list from my work computer, reinstalled the system as NixOS, git cloned my debugged NixOS configuration, made some adjustments to the disk mounting parameters and added some extra NixOS configurations for my Nvidia graphics card.
+I simply backed up my Home directory and software list from my work computer, reinstalled the system as NixOS, `git clone`d my debugged NixOS configuration, made some adjustments to the disk mounting parameters, and added some extra NixOS configurations for my Nvidia graphics card.
 Finally, with just a few commands, I deployed the configuration and was able to restore the entire i3 desktop environment and my commonly used software on my fresh NixOS system.
 It was a truly satisfying moment!

 The rollback capability of NixOS gave me a lot of confidence - I no longer fear breaking the system.
 So a few days ago, I further migrated to the hyprland desktop, which is indeed much better than i3, and I love its animation effects!
 (On EndeavourOS before, I wouldn't have dared to make such a switch for the reasons mentioned earlier - it would have been a big hassle if something went wrong with the system.)

 > Note: some friends on V2EX gave feedback that `btrfs`'s snapshot feature can also provide similar rollback capabilities, and it is much simpler.
 After some research, I found that to be true. `btrfs` can even be configured to boot from a snapshot using GRUB(just like the NixOS does).
-So if you only want the system rollback capability, then btrfs based snapshot tools(e.g. [btrbk](https://github.com/digint/btrbk)) is also a good choice.
+So if you only want the system rollback capability, then btrfs based snapshot tools(e.g. [btrbk](https://github.com/digint/btrbk)) are also a good choice.
 Or if you're still interested in Nix, It is definitely worth learning, as Nix's capabilities are far beyond just system snapshots.

 {{< figure src="./screenshot_2023-05-07-21-21.webp" caption="My NixOS Desktop" >}}

-So after studying NixOS and Nix Flakes for about half a month, I finally completed my system switch, and this article is born out of the notes I wrote during this period of time, hope you like it~
+So after studying NixOS and Nix Flakes for about half a month, I finally completed my system switch, and this article is born out of the notes I wrote during this period time, hope you like it~

 Now that the background information is out of the way, it's time to dive into the world of Nix!

 ## I. Introduction to Nix

-Nix package manager is a declarative configuration management tool similar to pulumi/terraform/kubernetes that are currently popular in the DevOps field.
+Nix package manager is a declarative configuration management tool similar to pulumi/terraform/kubernetes which are currently popular in the DevOps field.
 Users need to declare the expected system state in some configurations, and Nix is responsible for achieving that goal.
 The difference is that Nix manages software packages, while pulumi/terraform manages cloud resources.

 > To put it simply, "declarative configuration" means that users only need to declare the results they want.
 For example, you declares that you want to replace the i3 window manager with sway, then Nix will help you achieve the goal.
 You don't need to worry about the underlying details (such as which packages sway needs to install, which i3-related packages need to be uninstalled, which system configurations or environment variables need to be adjusted for sway, what adjustments need to be made to the Sway parameters if an Nvidia graphics card is used, etc.), Nix will automatically handle these details for the user(prerequisite: if the sway's nix packages are designed properly...).

 The Linux distribution built on top of the Nix package manager, NixOS, can be simply described as "OS as Code", which describes the entire operating system's state using declarative Nix configuration files.

 NixOS's configuration only manages the system-level state, the user's HOME directory is not under its control.
-Another important community project, [home-manager](https://github.com/nix-community/home-manager), filled this gap, home-manager is designed to managing user-level's packages & HOME directories. **By combining home-manager with NixOS and Git, a fully reproducible and rollbackable system environment can be obtained**(ideally).
+Another important community project, [home-manager](https://github.com/nix-community/home-manager), filled this gap, home-manager is designed to manage user-level packages & HOME directories. **By combining home-manager with NixOS and Git, a fully reproducible and rollbackable system environment can be obtained**(ideally).

 Due to Nix's declarative and reproducible features, Nix is not only used to manage desktop environments but also widely used to manage development and compilation environments, cloud virtual machines, and container image construction.
 [NixOps](https://github.com/NixOS/nixops) from the Nix official and [deploy-rs](https://github.com/serokell/deploy-rs) from the community are both operations tools based on Nix.